OleMussmann/bad_poem/README.md

 # I wrote a bad poem
 Someone please fix it!

-    Roses are red,
+    Roses may be red,
-    violets are blue,
+    violets can be blue,
-    this poem is bad,
+    this poem is short,
-    because I can't rhyme.
+    but everybody can reamaber it.